Our Services Include

 Unfortunately, many older homes in Brentwood have old fuseboxes loaded with old-style wire fuses.

 Old fuse boxes are mounted on a wooden base, another fire risk.
 Modern consumer units conform to the latest 17th edition wiring regulations (the standard for electrical installations in domestic and commercial properties) and are made from non-combustible metal.

-Homes with old school fuse boxes should upgrade to a modern consumer unit, something our Electricians regularly do in the Brentwood area.
-Please get in touch if you need any help or advice or would like a quote for installing a new consumer unit.
+Homes with old-school fuse boxes should upgrade to a modern consumer unit, something our Electricians regularly do in the Brentwood area.
+Please get in touch if you need help or advice or a quote for installing a new consumer unit.

 New Sockets & Upgrades